What is Migraine?

 migraines days per month.
 There’s an important point to make here in that migraine is commonly a

-PROGRESSIVE disorder, in that it generally starts in the teens and 20’s as episodic and gets chronically worse as the years move on.
-Someone who is 50 years old who gets their “first migraine ever and its lasted
+A PROGRESSIVE disorder that generally starts in the teens and 20s as episodic and gets chronically worse as the years move on.
+Someone who is 50 years old who gets their “first migraine ever, and it lasted for 2 months” … probably does not have TRUE migraine.

 What’s the History of Migraine

 Headaches have been around since, well, forever.
 That’s documented as far back as Roman-type eras.
-Migraine, is a little bit “newer” so to say.
+Migraine is a little bit “newer,” so to say.

 The 4 Components of Migraine